rukhvaimo/amplience-hierarchy-chooser-extension/README.md

 # dc-extension-hierarchy-chooser

-> Allows selection of Content Links and Content References from a hierarchy tree.
+> Allows selection of content links and content references from a hierarchy tree.

 ## dev